 As for tone, you can probably guess from the name that this is voiced for heavy rock and metal.
-It offers incredible distortion for such a small unit, which isn’t too common in the headphone amp genre.
-The level of distortion is controlled by rotary dials at the top of the unit, which alter tone, volume and overdrive.
+It offers incredible distortion for such a small unit, which isn’t too common for guitar headphone amplifiers.
+The level of distortion is controlled by rotary dials at the top of the unit, which alters tone, volume, and overdrive.
 You can turn down the drive to play clean, but as this amp is voiced for metal, it’s not a truly clean sound – something to bear in mind if you are considering this amp.
 If you want to play with a backing track, this model does feature an aux in port.

 Verdict: The Andoer Vitoos Heavy Rock headphone amp offers great tones for anybody looking for a darker sound.
-The majority of headphone amps aim for mass appeal, and offer a wide range of tones, but Andoer have chosen to drill down to a very specific niche and have made a great little headphone amp for those who strictly play metal.
+The majority of headphone amps for guitar aim for mass appeal, and offer a wide range of tones, but Andoer have chosen to drill down to a very specific niche and have made a great little headphone amp for those who strictly play metal.

-In many ways, shopping for a headphone amplifier isn’t much different to shopping for a regular amp, after all, the features of the best headphone amps are largely similar to their larger counterparts, albeit compressed to a smaller scale.
+In many ways, shopping for a headphone amplifier isn’t much different to shopping for a regular amp, after all, the features of the best headphone guitar amps are largely similar to their larger counterparts, albeit compressed to a smaller scale.
 Some of the features available on today’s headphone amps include:

 Metronomes keep a steady rhythm in the form of continuous clicking.
 They are great for practicing scales and strumming rhythms.